 3.4.
 The University will freely disclose all donations to the tax authorities, if appropriate.

 3.5.
-The Development and Alumni Relations Office will produce a factual and accurate annual report incorporating the total amount of philanthropic income and expenditure, and the percentage of income spent on raising funds.
+The External Affairs Unit will produce a factual and accurate annual report incorporating the total amount of philanthropic income and expenditure, and the percentage of income spent on raising funds.